 1: Do your research

 Before checking out your options, decide on what you want your band to look like.
 Do you prefer white or rose gold?
-Do you like a simple band with no embellishments or do you want encrusted diamonds?
+Do you like a simple plain band with no embellishments, a diamond set band or an engraved or patterned wedding band?
 Will you wear it on its own or with your engagement ring?
 Will you and your fiancé have matching bands or use different metals?
 Once you have a general idea, you can start your search at jewellery stores.
 But if you’d rather have something very specific in mind before shopping around, check out our previous post on ‘Buying a Wedding Ring’ to give you a helping hand.
-Give yourself two months minimum to browse and narrow down options, especially if you plan on customising your rings, which can take one month or more to get the finished product back.
+Give yourself a few months to browse and narrow down options, especially if you plan on customising your rings, which can take one month or more to get the finished product back.

 The price of Platinum and Gold can make a difference to your overall spend